Markus Gstöttner

-Markus Gstöttner (born August 9, 1986 in Vienna) is an Austrian politician of the Austrian People's Party (ÖVP).
+Markus Gstöttner (born August 9, 1986 in Vienna) is the Secretary General of the Austrian People's Party (ÖVP).
 He is local councillor, member of the Vienna State Parliament and former head of cabinet of Federal Chancellor Karl Nehammer.
 Previously, he was deputy head of cabinet of Chancellor Sebastian Kurz in the federal government Kurz I, in the federal government Kurz II and under Chancellor Alexander Schallenberg.

 Prior to his political career, Gstöttner was an associate partner at McKinsey & Company in London from 2011 to 2017.
 From 2014 to 2017, he was the initiator of a pro bono project in Beirut, Lebanon, to support educational opportunities for Syrian refugee children.

 Personal life

 Born and raised in Vienna, he attended the Schottengymnasium, where he graduated in 2004.
 After completing his military service with the Austrian Armed Forces, he studied at the London School of Economics and Political Science, graduating in 2010 with a Master of Science in Economics.

 After graduating, Gstöttner worked as a research associate at the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 In 2011, he joined McKinsey & Company in London.
 As an associate partner, he was responsible for projects in Africa, Asia, Europe, the Middle East, and the United States.
 His work focused on transactions, growth strategy and the social sector.
 In 2017, he was one of the co-founders of a start-up in the biotechnology sector.